 Depending on the time of year you are visiting Sedona, you may be able to experience 50-degree temperature changes from morning to mid-day.
 During the winter months (November-February), the temperature doesn’t vary as much with lows in the mid-30s and highs in the upper-60s.
 In the summer mornings can start out in the upper 40s, and the temperature can reach 100+ by mid-afternoon.
 My suggestion is to bring clothes that are easily layered and a hat to keep the intense sun off your face.
 Mid-July through mid-August is Monsoon season, so be prepared to get wet if you’re visiting during this time of the year.
 The monsoons also bring some amazing lightning shows over the mesas.

 There are a few hotels that stand out in Sedona, and two, in particular, came highly recommended before our trip.
-Airbnb also has some great properties in the area, some within walking distance of the hiking trails.
-Use TripAdvisor to search and book your hotels for Sedona!
+Airbnb and VRBO also have some great properties in the area, some within walking distance of the hiking trails.
+I used Hotels.com to search for and book the best hotel in Sedona!

 We stayed at L’Auberge de Sedona, the most well-known luxury hotel in Sedona, during our week there.
+I would argue it is probably the best hotel in Sedona Arizona.
 It is located right in the center of Uptown Sedona and is walking distance to Main Street, which is full of shops and restaurants.
-L’Auberge has two of Sedona’s best restaurants on property and about 80 rooms and cottages all coming with stunning views of the red rocks or Oak Creek.
+L’Auberge has two of Sedona’s best restaurants on property and about 80 rooms and cottages all coming with stunning views of the red rocks and Oak Creek.

 We stayed in one of the Vista cottages, which lived up to its name and had the best view of Sedona’s red rocks on the property.
 The cottage was a good size and had both an indoor and outdoor shower.
 The minibar snacks were all on the healthier/organic side of things which was great because when we arrived at about 10 PM, we were starving!